 For more information about disabled access for this service, please click here.

-A whole range of treatments in the community for a whole range of conditions:
+A range of treatments in the community for various conditions are available.